+For more information about the products and

-Call us 01543 441630 Visit policemutual.co.uk We're open from 9am-5pm Mon-Fri
+services available from Police Mutual:Call us 01543 441630We're open from

+9am-5pm Mon-Fri

 PayPlan is a trading name of Totemic Limited.
 Totemic Limited is a limited company registered in England, Company Number: 2789854.
-Registered Office: Kempton House, Dysart Road, PO Box 9562, Grantham, NG31 OEA.
+Registered Office: Kempton House, Dysart Road, PO Box 9562, Grantham, NG31 0EA.
 Totemic Limited is authorised and regulated by the Financial Conduct Authority.
 Financial Conduct Authority Number: 681263.